Three simple tips to transform internal communications

 What's more, recognising the good work of employees and celebrating milestones in an announcements group takes that news to a new level of engagement and pride.

 If your company has multiple offices and regions, create an announcements group for specific offices, regions and even for specific roles.
 For posts that are more for fun, it's a good idea to create a separate group for everything else.
 For example, a social group for each office lets people share more lighthearted posts.
-They can even find a restaurant or dentist recommendation from their colleagues.
+They can even find a restaurant or dentist recommendation from their coworkers.

 Get ideas from everywhere